spatialos/UnrealGDK/docs/contributions/unreal-gdk-coding-standards.md

 # Unreal GDK C++ coding standards

-> In general, we follow the [Coding Standard](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard) set out by Epic.
+> In general, we follow the [Coding Standard](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard) (Unreal documentation) set out by Epic.
 This page highlights some additions to Epic's guidelines.

 * Avoid assignments in if statements unless the variable is declared in the statement.